 The Project Proposal should be titled and begin with a single paragraph summary of the project.
 The proposal description may be more fully described; however, this should be concise, journalistically realizable, and not exceed 6000 characters (approximately 1100/1200 words).
 The applicant must indicate how they will use the Smith Grant to realize their project.

 The Fund appoints a jury every year chosen from the members of the Board of Trustees.
 The jury meets twice.
-At the first session, the Jury reviews the required materials: applications, CV’s, proposals.
+At the first session, the Jury reviews the required materials: CVs, proposals and photographs.
 They select a small number of Finalists on the basis of the substantive and intellectual merit of the project.
 Finalists will be given the opportunity over a short period of time to refine their proposals and to answer specific questions from the Jury about their project.

 Biography with up to 1500 characters